How to see all of the top things to do in 5 days. Get The Most Out Of Your Luxury Vacation in Tuscany

 Tuscany was the starting point of our Italy vacation so we flew straight into the capital of Tuscany, Florence/Firenze.
 The region of Tuscany is located in central Italy.

 To experience the most of Tuscany in your own time I highly recommend hiring a car if you’re comfortable driving abroad and aren’t planning on drinking like a fish.
 With that being said, the police are really hot on speeding and there are tons of speed cameras so stick to the speed limit unless you want to come home to a ticket.

 The Italian drivers speed, ignore that, and play it safe!
 We used Waze for our navigation as it’s brilliant at showing where the speed cameras are.
 Also, look out for ZTL Zones, Limited Traffic Zones (called Zona Traffico Limitato or ZTL in Italian) found in most major cities such as Florence and Pisa.
-These are no entry zones, the signs look like this.
+These are no entry zones!

 If you’re not planning on driving, there isn’t Uber or Lyft (2019) but your hotel can book taxi’s or private drivers for you.

 Tuscany Luxury Hotel Recommendation

 There’s so much to tell you about this wonderful place and location that I’ve created a separate travel blog post for this luxury Tuscany hotel.
 Including all of the details and tips that you won’t find anywhere else.
 Here’s a sneak peek of the view from the pool after a fabulous poolside lunch and gin and tonic.
 What’s a luxury Tuscany itinerary without a fabulous place to stay!